Connect with others who understand.

 Which Joint Deformities Are Common in Rheumatoid Arthritis?

 Rheumatoid arthritis typically affects the small joints in the hands, feet, and wrists.
-In the hands, the joints where the fingers meet the hand (metacarpophalangeal joints) and the joints in the middle of the fingers (proximal interphalangeal joints) are most often affected.
-The outermost joints near the tips of the fingers (distal interphalangeal joints) are almost never affected.
+In the hands, the metacarpophalangeal joints (joints where the fingers meet the hand) and the proximal interphalangeal joints (joints in the middle of the fingers) are most often affected.
+The distal interphalangeal joints (outermost joints near the tips of the fingers) are not usually affected.

 Several types of joint deformities may result, including the following:

-• Boutonniere deformity — The middle joint of a finger becomes bent and won’t straighten, while the tip of the finger bends backwards.
+• Boutonniere deformity — The middle joint of a finger becomes bent and won’t straighten, while the tip of the finger bends backward.

 • Swan-neck deformity — The base of the finger and the outermost finger joint bend in, while the middle joint straightens out.

-• Hitchhiker’s thumb — The thumb knuckle flexes outward abnormally, while the outermost finger joint hyperextends.
-It’s also known as a Z-thumb, because it creates a Z shape.
+• Hitchhiker’s thumb — The thumb knuckle flexes outward abnormally, while the outermost thumb joint hyperextends.
+It’s also known as a Z-thumb because it creates a Z shape.

 • Claw-toe deformity — The toes bend either upward or downward from the joints at the ball of the foot.
 Sometimes, the toes may also bend and curl under the foot.